cures-hub/cures-condec-jira/doc/features/knowledge-in-git-presentation.md

 *Overview class diagram for the extraction and presentation of knowledge in git*

-You find the explanation for the class diagramm in the Javadoc in the code:
+The Java code for the extraction and presentation of knowledge in git can be found here:

 - [Java code for the extraction and presentation of knowledge in git](../../src/main/java/de/uhd/ifi/se/decision/management/jira/git)
 - [Java REST API for the extraction and presentation of knowledge in git](../../src/main/java/de/uhd/ifi/se/decision/management/jira/rest/GitRest.java)